JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_dependencies.md

 ## Optional Plugin Dependencies
 A project can also specify an optional plugin dependency.
-In this case, the plugin will load even if the plugin it depends on is not installed or enabled, but part of the functionality of the plugin will not be available.
+In this case, the plugin will load even if the plugin depends on is not installed or enabled, but part of the plugin's functionality will not be available.
 In order to do that, add `optional="true" config-file="otherconfig.xml"` to the `<depends>` tag.

 For example, if a plugin project adds additional highlighting for Java and Kotlin files, use the following setup.